We believe Custom and Self-Build achieves higher quality and more sustainable homes.

-As a landowner who cares about their local community, you are able to influence the design process and help create an inspiring new place with a real sense of identity with the creation of a design code.
-A design code is used for custom and self-build housing, ensuring the look and feel of the community is not compromised and the it reflects the aspirations of all stakeholders.
+As a landowner who cares about their local community, you are able to influence the design process and help create an inspiring new place with a real sense of identity.
+Your input into the creation of a design code for the development ensures that the Custom and Self-Build homes that get built have the look and feel that you and other stakeholders aspire to, and that your community is not compromised by poor, inappropriate design.

 It is also worth acknowledging that Custom and Self-Build are actively promoted by the Government through the Self-Build and Custom Housebuilding Act 2015, requiring local authorities to hold a Self-Build register and make available suitable building plots to service this need.

 Custom and Self-Build is a growth area, delivering 10% of all new homes per year, but with the capacity for much more – 50% of all new homes are built this way in Germany and 80% in Austria!